Western Animation / Scruffy

 - Plot Hole: A minor one in the book, wherein the collie is deaf which gets her non-fatally hit by a truck.
 At one point she hears Scruffy barking and rushes over to see what the trouble is.note

 - Pounds Are Animal Prisons: Played with.
-The dog catchers do seem evil at first, but they really don't want to put the dogs to sleep.
-It's just an unfortunate part of their job.
+The dog catchers do seem evil at first, but in reality, they're big hearted dog lovers who would prefer to never euthanize another dog.
+It's just a deeply unfortunate part of their job.

 - Puppy-Dog Eyes: Scruffy.
 What do you expect?